Liquidambar styraciflua: History

-The earliest known published record of Liquidambar styraciflua is in a work by Spanish naturalist Francisco Hernández published posthumously in 1615, in which he describes the species as a large tree producing a fragrant gum resembling liquid amber, whence the genus name Liquidambar.
+The earliest known published record of L. styraciflua is in a work by Spanish naturalist Francisco Hernández published posthumously in 1615, in which he describes the species as a large tree producing a fragrant gum resembling liquid amber, whence the genus name Liquidambar.
 In John Ray's Historia Plantarum (1686) it is called Styrax liquida.
 However, the first mention of any use of the amber is described by Juan de Grijalva, the nephew of the governor of Cuba, in the year 1517.

 Juan de Grijalva tells of gift exchanges with the Mayas "who presented them with, among other things, hollow reeds of about a span long filled with dried herbs and sweet-smelling liquid amber which, when lighted in the way shown by the natives, diffused an agreeable odour."

 The species was introduced into Europe in 1681 by John Banister, the missionary collector sent out by Bishop Compton, who planted it in the palace gardens at Fulham in London, England.

 Fossil record

-An ancestor of Liquidambar styraciflua is known from Tertiary-aged fossils in Alaska, Greenland, and the mid-continental plateau of North America, much further north than Liquidambar now grows.
+An ancestor of Liquidambar styraciflua is known from Tertiary-aged fossils in Alaska, Greenland, and the mid-continental plateau of North America, much farther north than Liquidambar now grows.
 A similar plant is also found in Miocene deposits of the Tertiary of Europe.

 Description

 Size

-Liquidambar styraciflua is a medium-sized to large tree, growing anywhere from 50–70 ft in cultivation and up to 150 ft in the wild, with a trunk up 2–3 ft in diameter, on average.
+L. styraciflua is a medium-sized to large tree, growing anywhere from 50–70 ft in cultivation and up to 150 ft in the wild, with a trunk up 2–3 ft in diameter on average.
 Trees may live to 400 years.
 The tree is a symmetrical shape and crowns into an egg shape when the branches get too heavy after its first two years of cultivation.

 Bark and branches

-Another distinctive feature of the tree is the peculiar appearance of its small branches and twigs.
 The bark attaches itself to these in plates edgewise instead of laterally, and a piece of the leafless branch with the aid of a little imagination readily takes on a reptilian form; indeed, the tree is sometimes called "alligatorwood".

 The bark is a light brown tinged with red and sometimes gray with dark streaks and has a density of 37 lb/cuft.
 It is deeply fissured with scaly ridges.
 The branches carry layers of cork.
 The branchlets are pithy, many-angled, winged, and at first covered with rusty hairs, finally becoming red brown, gray or dark brown.
 As an ornamental tree, the species has a drawback—the branches may have ridges or "wings" that cause more surface area, increasing weight of snow and ice accumulation on the tree.
 However, the wood is heavy and hard with an interlocking grain, but is difficult to season.